OU-Libraries/cdm-util-scripts/README.md

 * The CONTENTdm field nickname for the collection's full-text transcript field
 * An output file name

-and outputs a JSON file of FromThePage transcripts matched to CONTENTdm objects for upload via cdm-catcher `edit` or diffing with `catcherdiff`. `ftptransc2catcher` should to the same thing that FromThePage's "Export to CONTENTdm" feature does, but via a cdm-catcher JSON file that can be `catcherdiff`-ed.
+and outputs a JSON file of FromThePage transcripts matched to CONTENTdm objects for upload via cdm-catcher `edit`. `ftptransc2catcher` should to the same thing that FromThePage's "Export to CONTENTdm" feature does, but only on the specified works and via a cdm-catcher JSON file that can be `catcherdiff`-ed.

 The listed FromThePage manifests _must_ have been imported from CONTENTdm, so that the FromThePage manifest lists their CONTENTdm URLs.